Caltech-IPAC/firefly/docs/firefly-python-wrapper.md

    Shows a fits image.
     **fileOnServer** - the name of the file on the server.
 If you used uploadFile() then it is the return value of the method.
 Otherwise it is a file that firefly has direct read access to.
     **plotID** - the id you assigned to the plot.
-This is necessary to further controlling the plot **additionalParam** - dictionary of any valid fits viewer plotting parameter, see [see server-settings-for-fits-files.md](fits-plotting-parameters.md)
+This is necessary to further controlling the plot **additionalParam** - dictionary of any valid fits viewer plotting parameter, see [server-settings-for-fits-files.md](fits-plotting-parameters.md)

 - *showTable(self, fileOnServer, title=None, pageSize=None)*